Home > Articles by: sonia

 And, let’s be honest, we all feel cranky when we’re angry, don’t we?

-I find it helps to have an outlet of relief and in this case, writing a letter to your guide dog can help.
+I find it helps to have an outlet of relief and in this case, writing a letter to your guide dog, or listening to your favourite music can help.

 Stage 3: Depression